Making Do When You’re Earning Less Income

-One feature of SoFi Money is the vaults feature, which allows you to earmark savings for a variety of different goals, whether you’re still working on your emergency fund or aiming to take that vacation so desperately needed after all this mess.
+One feature of SoFi Checking and Savings is the vaults feature, which allows you to earmark savings for a variety of different goals, whether you’re still working on your emergency fund or aiming to take that vacation so desperately needed after all this mess.
 You’ll also continue to earn interest on the funds while you’re saving, and there’s no limit to how often you can transfer between your spending balance and your vaults.

 SoFi has also partnered with a range of trusted insurance products to offer life, auto, homeowners, and renters coverage through SoFi Protect.
 You may be able to save money on your existing policies by switching, or simply provide a new level of security for the future during these uncertain times.